640 South State StreetDover, Delaware 19901

 Open neural tube defects (ONTD), such as spina bifida

 Defects in the abdominal wall of the fetus

 Twins.
 More than one fetus is making the protein

 A miscalculated due date, as the levels vary throughout pregnancy

 hCG.
-Human chorionic gonadotropin hormone (a hormone produced by the placenta).
+Human chorionic gonadotropin hormone (a hormone made by the placenta).

-Abnormal test results of AFP and other markers may indicate the need for additional testing.
-Usually an ultrasound is performed to confirm the dates of the pregnancy and to look at the fetal spine and other body parts for defects.
+Abnormal test results of AFP and other markers may mean more testing is needed.
+Usually an ultrasound is done to confirm the dates of the pregnancy and to look at the fetal spine and other body parts for defects.
 An amniocentesis may be needed for accurate diagnosis.

 Multiple marker screening is not diagnostic.
-This means it is not 100 percent accurate, and is only a screening test to determine who in the population should be offered additional testing for their pregnancy.
+This means it is not 100% accurate, and is only a screening test to determine who in the population should be offered more testing for their pregnancy.
 There can be false-positive results--indicating a problem when the fetus is actually healthy or false negative results--indicating a normal result when the fetus actually does have a health problem.